---

 You pay for the exact minutes used.
 Sounds fair.
 In practice it punishes you during your busiest periods.
 A heat wave sends HVAC call volume through the roof.
 Storm season spikes roofing calls.
 Every one of those extra calls costs more per minute.
 Dialzara charges $0.48/minute in overages.
 AnswerForce charges $2/minute for human receptionists.
 VoiceNation starts at $50/month for 30 minutes.
 The math gets ugly fast for a high-volume service business.

 Fixed cost per call regardless of how long the call lasts.
 Smith.ai charges $292.50 for 30 calls.
-Their AI tier starts at $97.50 for 30 calls.
+Their AI tier starts at around $95 per month.
 Goodcall charges per unique caller.
 This model works well if most of your calls are short and your volume is predictable and low.
 For a contractor getting 150+ calls per month it gets expensive quickly.

 One monthly price regardless of call volume.
 NextPhone is $199/month unlimited.
 Allo starts at $25/month for their AI answering layer on top of their phone system.
 This model is the cleanest for businesses with seasonal spikes because your cost doesn't change when your call volume doubles.
 The trade-off is the base price is higher than per-minute plans look on paper.

 One monthly price based on a plan that fits your call volume.
 Dolfyn starts at $179/month.
 The key difference from per-minute plans is that your cost is known before the month starts rather than calculated after.
-Every client Dolfyn has ever onboarded is still active -- partly because the product works, and partly because pricing never surprises anyone.
+Pricing is set before going live based on your actual call volume.

 Before choosing any plan, model what it costs during your busiest month, not just a typical one.
 Per-minute pricing looks great on paper and falls apart in practice when call volume spikes.